 What is most fascinating about Lewis, especially to evangelical Christians, is the story of his own conversion.
-The history of the church is a history of human beings who in one way or another at various stages of their lives encountered the risen Lord and responded with a "Yes, Lord I will" to his "Yes, come."
-The church, then, is the sum total of men, women and children who have been enabled by the Father to be drawn to Jesus Christ through the Spirit (John 6:44, 65).
-Virtually every one of their names is unknown to us, and so is their conversion story.
+The history of the church is a history of human beings who in one way or another at various stages of their lives encountered the risen Lord and responded with a “Yes, Lord, I will” to his “Yes, come.”
+The church is the sum total of men, women and children who have been enabled by the Father to be drawn to Jesus Christ through the Spirit (John 6:44, 65).
+Most of their names are unknown to us, and so are their conversion stories.
 But we are fortunate to know C.S.
 Lewis’ testimony because he has told it to us in his writings, especially in Surprised by Joy.

 God works in many and diverse ways to bring his children to Christ — and he draws people to himself from all walks of life, cultures, intelligence rankings, ages, races and social levels.
 The Lord came to C.S.
 Lewis over several ways in a “small, still voice,” using various means — especially intellectual ones — to reach him.
 His conversion story is one example of how Christ has built his church over the centuries and continues to build it today.

-Lewis had been a voracious reader of what we would call good books from earliest childhood.
+Lewis had been a voracious reader of what we would call good books.
 What he didn’t know was that Christ was beckoning him through his reading, slowly drawing the young man to himself.

 Lewis was greatly influenced by two writers, George MacDonald, the 19th century Scottish Presbyterian minister and novelist, and G.K.
 Chesterton, a Christian apologist and London journalist.
 “In reading Chesterton, as in reading MacDonald,” he wrote in Surprised by Joy, “I did not know what I was letting myself in for.
 A young man who wishes to remain a sound Atheist cannot be too careful of his reading.
 There are traps everywhere….
 God is, if I may say it, very unscrupulous.”